 Ever since a United Nations report in 2013 noted that eating insects could be a greener way to feed the world — crickets for example need 12 times less feed than cattle to produce the same amount of protein — the idea of entomophagy (eating insects) has been gaining traction.

 There are around 2,100 edible insects and around 2bn people already supplement their diets with insects according to the UN.

-But the big question is: can insects ever become part of the mainstream western diet?
+But the big question is: can edible insects ever become part of the mainstream western diet?

 Aurore Danthez, communications manager at Jimini’s, is positive it is just a matter of time.
 “It is like sushi,” she says.
 “Twenty or thirty years ago people in Europe found the idea of eating raw fish strange, but now it is everywhere.”

-Arnold Van Huis, professor of tropical entomology at Wageningen University and one of the authors of the UN report, says he is already seeing attitudes changing to eating insects:
+Arnold Van Huis, professor of tropical entomology at Wageningen University and one of the authors of the UN report, says he is already seeing attitudes changing to edible insects and eating them: